NEXUS-UST/ClubPage/README.md

 **NEXUS - University of St. Thomas**
 *Connecting Innovation, Technology, and Excellence*

-For more information, visit [ustnexus.club](https://ustnexus.club) or contact us at nexus@stthomas.edu.
+For more information, visit [ustnexus.club](https://ustnexus.club) or contact us at nexus@everjust.org.